Alfresco/acs-deployment/CONTRIBUTING.md

 Read an [overview on how this project is goverened](https://community.alfresco.com/docs/DOC-6385-project-overview-repository).

 You can also perform the following:

-- Report and add issues in the ALF JIRA project of the [Alfresco issue tracker](http://issues.alfresco.com).

 - Raise issues directly against the project (GitHub bug).
 Please read the [instructions for a good issue report](https://community.alfresco.com/docs/DOC-6263-reporting-an-issue).